The Doll (1919) movie review: Ernst Lubitsch satire features incredibly inventive production design. Ossi Oswalda (‘the German Mary Pickford’) stars.

 -

-The Sadist with Arch Hall Jr. The Sadist (1963) movie review: The Sadist movie review: Curious B flick Say what you will about Arch Hall Jr. (and I know many…
+The Sadist with Arch Hall Jr. The Sadist (movie 1963) review.
+The Sadist (movie 1963) review: Curious B flick Say what you will about Arch Hall Jr. (and I know …

 -